Dan Halloran

-Daniel J. Halloran III (born March 16, 1971) is a former member of the New York City Council.
+Daniel J. Halloran III (born March 16, 1971) is a former member of the New York City Council and convicted felon.
 He was indicted on corruption charges in 2013, did not run for reelection, was convicted in July 2014, and is currently back in the private sector on Long Island.
-He was the first adherent of Theodism ever elected to the council and one of the first neo-Pagans in hold an elected office in the US.
+He was the first adherent of Theodism ever elected to the council and one of the first neo-Pagans to hold an elected office in the US.

 Personal life

 Halloran was raised in a "traditional Irish household" and was a karaoke host and an attorney prior to running for office.
 He earned his Juris Doctor (J.D.) from St. John's University Law School and a B.A. in history and anthropology from the City University of New York.
 He worked in the New York City Police Department and several District Attorneys' offices before entering private practice as a lawyer in a firm with offices in Queens and Long Island.